 So how do you make a high-impact music video?
-Here are our top five tips to making a music video that everyone remembers.
+Here are our top five tips for creating a music video that everyone remembers.

 1. THE LOOK

 Think back to your favorite music videos.
 What was it about them that really drew you in as a viewer?
-When creating a high-impact music video, the look builds the foundation of your shoot.
-Music videos can be categorized by two main themes: concept and performance.
+When creating a high-impact music video, the look builds the foundation for your shoot.
+Music videos can be categorized into two main themes: concept and performance.